larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 - Balance transparency against both privacy of individuals involved and further disruption to the community;
 - Allow moderation decisions to be reconsidered; and
-- Provide the broadest possible latitude to moderation, so that they may have the flexibility to address a broad range of individuals and circumstances.
+- Provide the broadest possible latitude to administrators and moderators, so that they may have the flexibility to address a broad range of individuals and circumstances.

 Questions about processes detailed below should be answered through the lens of these aims.